All Episodes

 So the Arizona law is keeping illegal aliens out of Arizona.

-Is that isn't that the idea?
+Isn't that the idea?

-If if they're worried that one of the team members is an illegal alien, the Arizona law is working.
+If they're worried that one of the team members is an illegal alien, the Arizona law is working.

-Yeah, it's sort of a convoluted way to look at it.
+Yet it's sort of a convoluted way to look at it.

 Because they can't just profile you based on the way your team members look and then decide, hey, you know what?

-We're gonna demand papers from the kid.
+We're going to demand papers from the kid.

-And for for somebody running a school to have this kind of misunderstanding, this law is only 21 pages.
+And for somebody running a school to have this kind of misunderstanding, this law is only 21 pages.

 This law will fit on your web browser.